 Courtney Regli is a senior Psychology major and move on to the accelerated Infant Mental Health master’s degree program after completing her BA in spring 2014.
 Courtney currently works as a student teacher in the Mills College Children's School and has been assisting program co-director Dr. Linda Perez on developing early childhood curriculum since 2012.
 Through this work, Courtney has become deeply interested in early childhood development, particularly in relation to cognitive and emotional self-regulatory behaviors.

-Liz Walker is a senior psychology major in the 4+1 BA/MA Infant Mental Health Program, coming to Mills with an AA from Peralta Community College.
-She will complete her BA in 2013 and her master’s degree in infant mental health in 2014.
-Liz’s thesis research examines the role of parent self-efficacy and self esteem in parenting.
+Liz Walker (BA Psychology, 2013) is an Infant Mental Health master’s degree student.
+She came to Mills with an AA from Peralta Community College.
+Her thesis research examines the role of parent self-efficacy and self esteem in parenting.
 She plans to become a licensed psychotherapist who works with current and prospective parents to help them examine their childhood experience and current setbacks to implement change that supports successful parenting.